 Dr. Chappell earned her Ph.D. in curriculum studies from Arizona State University, teaching credential from UC San Diego, and BA in Women Studies and English at UC Berkeley.
-Her research interests include relationships between second language development, bilingualism and the arts; issues of multiculturalism and social justice in curriculum; and, arts based research methods.
+Her research interests include arts-based, youth-centered, social justice education in school and community contexts, critical analysis of curricular texts, and arts-based research methods.
 She is a visual artist who specializes in collage and artist book-making.
 She is learning Spanish as her second language.

 Sharon’s recent co-authored book is The Arts and Emergent Bilingual Youth: Building Culturally Responsive, Critical, Creative Education in School and Community Contexts.
 She is working on a new book: Gender Diversity and LGBTQ Advocacy and Inclusion in Schools, featuring stories of powerful practices by educators, community activists and families.

 Her work appears in scholarly journals and professional publications, including Qualitative Inquiry, Narrative Works, Teaching Tolerance, International Journal of Social Inclusion, Community Works Journal, Review of Research in Education, Arts Education Policy Review, Community Arts Network, Democracy and Education, Handbook of Public Pedagogy, International Journal of Education and the Arts, Journal of Curriculum and Pedagogy, Journal of Curriculum Theorizing, Teaching Artist Journal, the UNESCO Observatory, and Youth Theatre Journal.
 Her art work appears on the cover of Children under Construction: Critical Essays on Play as Curriculum; on the web for the Conference of Narrative, Arts-based, and (Post) Social Research at Arizona State University; and in the Artist Book Special Collection at the John Flaxman Library at the School of the Art Institute of Chicago.